Olney: If Blue Jays sell, Marcus Stroman the logical choice to market

 Stroman strangled the Puerto Rican team for six hitless innings in that game, and after Team USA's win, Stroman said: “I love pitching in these moments.
 I love the atmosphere.
 I feel like the bigger the game, the more I’m able to get up, the more effective I am.
 I truly try to pride myself on being a big-game pitcher.”

 This intangible is part of the Stroman evaluation collected by other teams, part of the scouting report, and as rival executives sort through possible options in the trade market, some of them have paused to mull over his name.
-There is no indication that Stroman’s club, the Toronto Blue Jays, will dangle him this summer, but there is consensus among folks with other teams on this point: Toronto could extract a high return for him if they decide to drop him into conversations as a significant wild card in trade talks.
+There is no indication that Stroman’s club, the Toronto Blue Jays, will dangle him this summer, but there is consensus among folks with other teams on this point: Toronto could extract a high return for him if it decides to drop him into conversations as a significant wild card in trade talks.

-The Chicago Cubs and Houston Astros are among the teams seeking someone exactly like Stroman -- a starting pitcher under contractual control beyond 2017.
+The Chicago Cubs and Houston Astros are among the teams seeking someone exactly like Stroman: a starting pitcher under contractual control beyond 2017.
 Stroman, 26, won’t be eligible for free agency until after the 2019 season.
 The Los Angeles Dodgers, stacked with talent, could also be interested.

 For the Jays, there might be some logic in at least considering a trade of Stroman now.
 After Toronto’s 7-6 win against the Yankees on Wednesday, the Jays are 39-45, 9.5 games behind the Boston Red Sox in the AL East and five games behind the Royals in the race for the second wild card.
 The perception of some high-ranking executives with other teams is that Toronto will be prepared to sell if its competitive position becomes untenable.
-And the Jays certainly have assets to market: Josh Donaldson, their third baseman who can reach free agency after 2018; J.A.
+The Jays certainly have assets to market: Josh Donaldson, their third baseman who can reach free agency after 2018; J.A.
 Happ, an experienced lefty who is under contract through next season; right-hander Marco Estrada; and outfielder Jose Bautista.

 If Toronto takes this step and commits to a period of retooling or rebuilding in order to augment a farm system that was diminished in the effort to make the playoffs in 2015, that could mean Stroman will have four-plus or five-plus years of service time accumulated when the Jays are highly competitive again.